Minding the Gap Journey Through the Six Bardos

 Through guided meditations, insights, and reflections, you will gain the tools to face the anxiety and uncertainty inherent in these gaps, and learn how to embrace the luminous emptiness that can guide our consciousness toward liberation or a fortunate rebirth.

-Each weekend, Lopön Robin Gayle will define a Bardo state through the lens of traditional Buddhadharma, describe how each Bardo is experienced during life, and lead us in traditional and contemporary meditation practices to navigate these transitions effectively.
+During the weekend, Lopön Robin Gayle will define a Bardo state through the lens of traditional Buddhadharma, describe how each Bardo is experienced during life, and lead us in traditional and contemporary meditation practices to navigate these transitions effectively.

 Join us for this transformative journey to experience peace in the unknown and unlock the possibility of true freedom.